- Black Friday 2023 context overview

 More reliable attribution techniques are required for omnichannel campaigns that link together offline and online efforts.
 Geolocation tools may bridge the gap between physical and digital attribution by measuring campaign effectiveness and connecting your digital initiatives to actual results.

-Businesses may utilize the omnichannel approach to obtain information on how to develop content and offer that will lead people to purchase more - not just online but also in physical locations.
+Businesses may utilize the omnichannel approach to obtain information on how to develop content and offers that will lead people to purchase more - not just online but also in physical locations.
 Businesses also should focus on increasing client interaction after setting up these channels.
 Improved consumer contact increases time spent on the site, which frequently results in increased conversion rates.

 Companies can increase customer engagement in various ways, such as by running discounts, communicating with customers on social media, holding contests, boosting referrals, raising SEO rankings, and developing content specifically for their target market.